sbb-design-systems/lyne-components/src/components/autocomplete-grid/autocomplete-grid-cell/readme.md

-The `sbb-autocomplete-grid-actions` component wraps one of more [sbb-autocomplete-grid-button](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid-button--docs) inside a [sbb-autocomplete-grid](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid--docs).
+The `sbb-autocomplete-grid-cell` component wraps one [sbb-autocomplete-grid-button](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid-button--docs) inside a [sbb-autocomplete-grid](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid--docs).
 To properly work, it must be used within a [sbb-autocomplete-grid-row](/docs/components-sbb-autocomplete-grid-sbb-autocomplete-grid-row--docs).